karbalaei/Lithium-exposure/README.md

 | **Enzyme Inhibition** | Competitively inhibits Glycogen Synthase Kinase-3 (**$\text{GSK-3}\beta$**) and blocks NMDA receptor-mediated calcium influx [[4 , 8](#references)] | **Exposed patients** are expected to show reduced neuroinflammation, normalized cellular microstructural organization, and preserved prefrontal neurite density [[4 , 7](#references)]|
 | **Neurotransmission Modulation** | Stabilizes neurotransmission by downregulating excitatory glutamate and promoting inhibitory GABA levels [[2](#references)]| **Exposed patients** demonstrate a distinct "normalization" of functional connectivity in key frontolimbic emotional regulation networks during fMRI tasks [[2](#references)]|

-## 3. Addressing the "Lithium Paradox" in Clinical Practice
+### 3. Addressing the "Lithium Paradox" in Clinical Practice

 Despite its efficacy, a significant subset of BD patients do not respond to lithium, or discontinue its use due to narrow therapeutic windows and systemic side effects.
 Evaluating data through an exposure-based lens helps researchers identify potential baseline biomarkers (structural or genetic) that separate responders from non-responders, paving the way for personalized psychiatric medicine.

+## Methods and analysis :

+To elucidate the region-specific molecular profiles associated with this cohort, differential expression analyses were conducted on postmortem tissue specimens across two anatomically distinct brain regions: the amygdala and the subgenual anterior cingulate cortex (sACC).

 ![Flowchart](https://github.com/karbalaei/Lithium-exposure/blob/main/graphs/Flowchart.jpg)